BDF2-type integrator for Landau-Lifshitz-Gilbert equation in micromagnetics: unconditional weak convergence to weak solutions: Numerical experiments

 is satisfied.
 In both test cases, we use the same physical parameters of before.
 For the first test case, we discretize in time using a uniform partition of the time interval with an initial time-step size of $\tau_0 = 4 \times 10^{-3}$, and we set $\tau_\ell = 2^{-\ell}\tau_0$ for $\ell = 0, \dots, 6$.
 For the second test case, we start with an initial time-step size of $\tau_0 = 0.064$, which is successively halved nine times, i.e., $\tau_\ell = \tau_0 \cdot 2^{-\ell}$ for $\ell = 0, \dots, 9$.

-Figure~\ref{fig:example_2} presents the convergence rates obtained for both examples.
-We observe first-order convergence for TPS and second-order convergence for the proposed BDF2 scheme.
+Figure~\ref{fig:unit_modulus_conv_rates} presents the convergence rates obtained for both examples.
+We observe first-order convergence for TPS and second-order convergence for BDF2.
 In Tables~\ref{tab:bounds1}-\ref{tab:bounds2}, we see that the quantities $\normO{\vv_h^0}^2$ and $\tau^2\sum_{j=2}^n\normO{\d _t^2\mm_h^j}^2$ are indeed bounded.

-Finally, we investigate the conservation of length also in case of the singular solution from Section \ref{subsec: third}, showing the deviation from the sphere when the singularity formation process happens.
+Finally, we investigate the conservation of length also in case of the singular solution from Section~\ref{subsec: third}, showing the deviation from the sphere when the singularity formation happens.
 We choose $T=1$ and $\tau_\ell \coloneq 2^{-\ell}\tau_0$ with $\tau_0=5\times10^{-1}$ and $\ell=0,\dots,15$.
 Figure \ref{fig:example_blowup_2} shows a significantly worse behavior than for the previous experiments, for the growth in time of $\norm{\mm_{h\tau}(t)}_{\bL^\infty(\Omega)}$, the convergence rate of the deviation from the unit-length constraint and the boundedness of the quantities $\normO{\vv_h^0}^2$ and $\tau^2\sum_{j=2}^n\normO{\d _t^2\mm_h^j}^2$.
 We observe that the unit modulus constraint is not respected (see the values on the $y$-axis in Figure \ref{fig:example_blowup_2}, left).
 Moreover, also the convergence rate of the deviation from the unit-length constraint deteriorates (see Figure \ref{fig:example_blowup_2}, right) and the reported values in Table~\ref{tab:bounds3} are significantly bigger than before.